Two women reviewing financial statements

 What’s a sales tax risk assessment, and why should you get one?

-Any business with customers in other states is at risk of creating sales tax nexus with those states, which is essentially an obligation to register with the tax authority and comply with applicable sales and use tax laws.
-Yet simply making a sale into another state doesn’t necessarily give an out-of-state business nexus.
+Any business with customers in other states risks creating sales tax nexus with those states.
+Sales tax nexus is an obligation to register with the tax authority and comply with applicable sales and use tax laws.
+However, simply making a sale into another state doesn’t automatically give an out-of-state business nexus.
 Sales tax laws are more nuanced than that.

-A sales tax risk assessment can help you determine where you have sales tax nexus and where you’re most at risk of establishing it.
-But first, it’s worth reviewing how sales tax nexus is created.
+A sales tax risk assessment helps determine where you have sales tax nexus and where you’re most at risk of establishing it.
+But first, it’s important to review how sales tax nexus is created.

 How is sales tax nexus created?

 There are several ways to create sales tax nexus, including having ties to in-state affiliates.
-Yet the most common ways businesses establish nexus is through physical presence or economic activity in a state.
+Yet the most common ways businesses establish nexus are through physical presence or economic activity in a state.

-Economic nexus triggers are even more varied.
-They’re also newer and less understood, since a physical tie was a requisite for nexus until the U.S. Supreme Court’s decision in South Dakota v.
+Economic nexus is newer than physical presence nexus; a physical connection to a state was required for nexus until the United States Supreme Court decision in South Dakota v.
 Wayfair, Inc. (June 21, 2018).
-Because of the Wayfair decision and subsequent state action, today a remote business can establish nexus solely through economic activity in 43 states, the District of Columbia, and some local jurisdictions in Alaska.
-Florida and Missouri are the only two states that have a statewide sales tax but don’t enforce economic nexus.
+Today, a remote business can establish nexus solely through economic activity in 45 states, the District of Columbia, and some local jurisdictions in Alaska.

-Most economic nexus laws provide an exception for small sellers — those selling beneath a distinct economic nexus threshold.
-Though this is undoubtedly appreciated by extremely small sellers, it makes determining nexus more complicated because every state’s economic nexus threshold is unique.
-Thus, you need to constantly monitor sales tax nexus laws and your sales into all states to determine whether you’ve met an economic threshold.
-It’s the kind of job that gives new meaning to the term “herculean task.”
+All economic nexus laws provide an exception for small sellers — those selling below a distinct economic nexus threshold.
+Since each state’s threshold is unique, businesses must constantly monitor sales into different states to determine whether they’ve met the economic threshold.
+It’s a task that requires careful attention.

-Fortunately, you don’t have to ascertain your nexus risk on your own.
+Fortunately, you don’t have to navigate these complexities on your own.

 How a sales tax risk assessment can help

-Once we know what you sell, how much you sell, and where you sell it, you’ll receive a comprehensive written report detailing your sales tax liability risk, as well as a consultation with a nexus specialist — during which you can ask questions and deepen your understanding of your sales tax risk.
+Once we know what you sell, how much you sell, and where you sell it, you’ll receive a comprehensive written report detailing your sales tax liability risk.
+You’ll also have the opportunity to consult with a nexus specialist, allowing you to ask questions and better understand your specific sales tax risk.

-If you discover you have sales tax nexus in one or more states where you’re not registered to do business and are not already collecting and remitting sales tax, our team will help you understand your options.
-These may include pursuing a voluntary disclosure agreement (VDA) with the state, which can limit the look-back period, reduce or waive penalties, and provide some audit protection, or registering through the Streamlined Sales and Use Tax Agreement (SST).
+If your assessment reveals you have nexus in states where your business isn’t registered, our team will help you understand your options.
+These may include registering through the Streamlined Sales and Use Tax Agreement (SST), or pursuing a voluntary disclosure agreement (VDA) with the state, which can limit the look-back period, reduce or waive penalties, and provide some audit protection.

-No matter your situation, Avalara’s sales tax experts will help you understand your sales tax risk and options.
-What you decide to do with that information is up to you.
+No matter your situation, Avalara sales tax experts can help you understand your sales tax risk and available options.

 Why get a sales tax risk assessment now?

+An alternative is for states to increase scrutiny on existing businesses that may not be fulfilling their nexus obligations to collect and remit.
 If you’re selling into states where you’re not registered, you’re at risk of developing an obligation to collect and remit sales tax.
-And the more time passes, the greater your risk of a negative audit findings, penalties, and interest.
-States need revenue, especially now: The COVID-19 pandemic turned many states' budget surpluses into deficits in a matter of months, and the future is uncertain.
+The more time passes, the greater your risk of a sales tax audit, penalties, and interest.

-It’s simple, really: You can’t be sales tax compliant if you don’t know where you have an obligation to collect and remit sales tax.
-So, remove the guesswork.
-Find out where you likely have sales tax nexus with Sales Tax Risk Assessment.
+In short, you can’t ensure sales tax compliance if you don’t know where you have an obligation to collect and remit sales tax.
+A sales tax risk assessment helps eliminate uncertainty by identifying where you likely have sales tax nexus.

 Recent posts